sreiswig/BitsOfInformation/bits-of-information/content/posts/Yale_Geophysical_Waveform_Inversion.md

+The point of the competition is to predict a 2D Velocity Map from 3D seismic data.

 What is Full Waveform Inversion?

 pdf on full waveform inversion https://library.seg.org/doi/epdf/10.1190/1.9781560803027.entry6

-Understanding the task is the first step so let's visualize it.
+Let's visualize what the seismic and velocity maps look like.

 Follow tutorial jupyter notebook